suchasurge/rjiffy/Readme.md

 ## Delete a box
     box.delete
-  This triggers the delete process and sets the box status to "DELETING"
+  This triggers the delete process.
+On success the new status for the box is set to "DELETING"

 ## Todo
 * Improve Error Handling